 If you have failed an exam, you are not normally entitled to resit it until the next ordinary exam is held.
 If a postponed exam is held, however, students who have failed may also register for this.
 If you took an ordinary exam, you are also entitled to resit the exam before or in connection with a new semester if passing the exam is a requirement for further study progression.
 Registering for a resit/postponed exam is usually done in Studentweb.
-If you do not have access to this, you can contact the exam office directly or fill in the registration form for a resit/postponed exam.
+If you do not have access to do this, you can contact the exam office directly or fill in the registration form for a resit/postponed exam.
 You are responsible for registering by the stipulated deadline.

 If you want to improve your grade, you can only do so in an ordinary exam.
 If your grade is improved, the best grade will be stated on your diploma.
 Fees may be charged for registering for a resit exam.
-See the price lists.

 Adaptations for exams